Autostronomy/AutoProf/README.md

     cd /where/you/want/AutoProf/to/live/
     git clone git@github.com:ConnorStoneAstro/AutoProf.git
     ```
+    If you are having difficulty cloning the package, it is also possible to download a zip file of the package from the github page.
 1. Set an environment variable and alias the autoprof function.
 To make this permanent, include these lines in your .bashrc file (or equivalent for your OS).
     ```bash
     export AUTOPROF='/path/to/AutoProf/'